toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Bob](https://github.com/MordechaiHadad/bob) - Bob is a cross-platform and easy-to-use Neovim version manager, allowing for easy switching between versions.
 * [Diakonos](https://github.com/Pistos/diakonos) - A powerful editor with “standard" keybindings and several advanced features; written in Ruby.
 * [ed](https://www.gnu.org/software/ed/) - GNU ed is a line-oriented text editor.
 It is used to create, display, modify and otherwise manipulate text files, both interactively and via shell scripts.
+* [edit](https://github.com/microsoft/edit) - This editor pays homage to the classic MS-DOS Editor, but with a modern interface and input controls similar to VS Code.
 * [Emacs](https://www.gnu.org/software/emacs/) - One of the oldest text editors, free long-standing software project, with a huge amount of functionalities and extensions; implemented and extendable with E-Lisp.
 * [eon](https://github.com/tomas/eon) - A light, modern editor for your terminal that doesn't want to be vim.
 * [Feather](https://www.feathereditor.com/) - The only terminal based text editor designed to work with BIG files.